Leliana: Appearances

-Dragon Age: Origins

 Early on in Origins, Leliana is encountered in the Ferelden village of Lothering as an optional party member.
 She introduces herself as a lay sister of the Andrastrian Chantry, and after breaking up a brawl at the local tavern, she insists on joining the Ferelden Wardens after receiving what she believes was a vision from the Maker, the deity venerated by the Chantry.
 She is bisexual, and thus a possible romance option for both male and female player characters.
 Leliana is highly religious and believes in doing the right thing.
-This means if the player-controlled Warden chooses to commit a morally reprehensible act like defiling the fabled Urn of Sacred Ashes, she may attack the Warden and dies in the attempt.
+This means if the player-controlled Warden chooses to commit a morally reprehensible act like defiling the fabled Urn of Sacred Ashes, she may attack the Warden and die in the attempt.
 Leliana continues to appear in the Dragon Age series regardless of her fate in Origins.
 Leliana's personal quest involves dealing with Marjolaine, her old mentor and lover.
 Leliana is the protagonist of the Origins DLC Leliana's Song, a prequel to the main campaign for Origins which details her complicated past and her pivotal meeting with Mother Dorothea, who is eventually appointed as Divine Justinia V within series lore.

-Dragon Age II

 Leliana appears in a cameo appearance at the ending of Dragon Age II, where she confers with her colleague Cassandra Pentaghast following the conclusion of the latter's interrogation of Varric Tethras.
 In The Exiled Prince DLC pack, she is encountered by Hawke's party at the Viscount's Keep in Kirkwall.
 Revealing herself as Sister Nightingale, a special agent who is known as the Left Hand of the Divine, she asks Hawke to persuade Grand Cleric Elthina to flee the city out of concern for her safety.
 In the Mark of the Assassin DLC, Leliana makes a brief appearance at the estate of the Orlesian nobleman Prosper de Montfort, where she appears to be well-acquainted with the Qunari spy Tallis.